1st Edition

 Biography

-Diego Salama is a Research Affiliate at Leiden University and Managing Editor of Global Governance: A Review of Multilateralism and International Organizations.
+Diego Salama is a Research Associate at the Institute for Security and Global Affairs Leiden University and Managing Editor of Global Governance: A Review of Multilateralism and International Organizations.
 He is also Head of Partnerships and Communications at the United Nations University in the Netherlands.
 His research focuses on the institutional history of UN peacekeeping, multilateral diplomacy, and the politics of international organisations.
-His recent publications include a study of UN peace operations in a collected volume (2023) and an article in Strategic Assessment (2026).
+His recent publications include a study of UN peace operations in a collected volume (2023) and an article in Strategic Assessment (2026) and a forthcoming article on the Georgetown Journal of International Affairs.